 Assessment of competencies will be through

 - Continuous assessment of skills practice and class participation

 - A transcript (audio recording) of a counselling skills practice and reflective analysis, followed by...

 This process is similar to the work carried out in Module 3 of the COSCA Certificate in Counselling Skills by observation of competence in skills practice.
 Audio recordings are used to decide whether participants have reached the competence in Further Steps laid down in the performance criteria set by COSCA.

-Courses are held on campus at Strathclyde's Centre for Lifelong Learning, George Street, in Glasgow city centre.
+Courses are held on campus at Strathclyde's Centre for Lifelong Learning, Graham Hills Building, 40 George Street, in Glasgow city centre.
 Places are limited to 12 students.
 Face-to-face teaching will resume when it is safe to do so and appropriate safety measures are in place to minimize risks to staff and students.

-The fee for the course is £370, payable in full, prior to the course commencement.
+The fee for the course is £407, payable in full prior to the course commencement.

 *Note: This deposit is non-refundable unless medical evidence is provided.